Packing properties of cubic squarefree monomial ideals: Path ideals

 Note that the above inclusion can be concluded from the induction hypothesis.
 So we have $f\in \sum_{j=k}^{n} I^{j}L^{n-j}$ which is a contradiction.
-Therefore, we must not have a cubic monomial in common between the two expressions which is in $I$.
+Therefore, we must not have a cubic monomial in common between (\ref{equation(1)}) and (\ref{equation(2)}) which are in $I$.

-We can assume $F=\emptyset$.
-Because otherwise for each $y\in F$ we can have two scenarios.
-One $y\in W$ and then we can cancel it from both sides of the equality and second there is $z_jn_jy_j$ which is divided by $y$.
-In this case we will add $z_jn_jy_j$ in the collection of cubic monomials in the first expression (we might replace one of cubic monomials with it in the first expression).
+We will show $F=\emptyset$.
+Suppose it is not true.
+Then for each $y\in F$ we can have two scenarios.
+It is possible to have $y\in W$ or we may have a monomial $z_jn_jy_j$ in (\ref{equation(2)}) which is divided by $y$.
+If $y\in W$, then we can cancel it from both sides of the equality.
+If we assume there is $z_jn_jy_j$ in (\ref{equation(2)}) which is divided by $y$, then we will rearrange $f$ in (\ref{equation(1)}) in a way that $z_jn_jy_j$ appears in the collection of cubic monomials in (\ref{equation(1)}).